ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

 However, I think ghosting behind these technical implementation questions is a more general question of what people need.
 The impetus for this project was about usability.
 We already have powerful tools such as neanderthal and core.matrix that handle matrix operations.
-What we wanted was to build support for those kind of operations within the syntactical vernacular of tablecloth, which so many people have found pleasant to use.
-It's about making it so that users don't need to change tools and with it their whole mental model for working with the tool they are using.
+We wanted to build support for those kind of operations within the syntactical vernacular of tablecloth, which so many people have found pleasant to use.
+It's about making it so that users don't need to change tools, and with it their whole mental model for working with the tool they are using.

 Yet I think it is fair to say we still don't know what people really need in this space.
 In that respect, I think of this project as an